shibukawa/hytde/design/detail/fetching.md

 </button>
 ```
 - If `command`/`commandfor` are present, HyTDE runs the `hy-get` request first, writes to store, re-renders, then dispatches the command.
-- Command dispatch MUST occur after DOM updates so newly rendered popover content is available.
+- Command dispatch happens after DOM updates so newly rendered popover content is available.
-- For action buttons, HyTDE SHOULD prefetch on hover (pointerenter/mouseover).
-If a click occurs within 10 seconds of the last prefetch, HyTDE SHOULD reuse the prefetched response instead of issuing a new request.
+- For action buttons, HyTDE prefetches on hover (pointerenter/mouseover).
+If a click occurs within 10 seconds of the last prefetch, HyTDE reuses the prefetched response instead of issuing a new request.
+- For inputs with non-GET requests (`hy-post`, `hy-put`, etc.), HyTDE applies optimistic UI updates and rolls back to the previous value on error; `command`/`commandfor` do not run on error.

 Live query example:
 ```html